Amr2812/friendsfeed/README.md

 ## Feed Microservice

 It is a microservice that stores each user's feed.
 It communicates with the Postgresql database and the Redis database.
 It communicates through RabbitMQ.
-It acts as a worker that listens to posts creation events and updates the feed of the friends of the user.
+It listens to posts creation events and updates the feed of the friends of the user.
 It uses Request-Response pattern with rabbitmq to send user's feed to the monolith web server.